 localhost.
 If your Jenkins host is deployed on a different host than Acunetix, you will need to make Acunetix reachable from hosts other than localhost, and add the Acunetix root CA certificate to the Java Runtime Environment (JRE) keystore (described below).
 If you are using Acunetix Online, you should use https://online.acunetix.com/api/v1.

-Paste your API key in the API Key field and click Test Connection.
+- Click Test Connection.
 If all went well, you should get a success message.
 Save your settings to complete the configuration.

 Add the Acunetix Root CA Certificate to Jenkins

 Here we are showing how to add the Acunetix root CA certificate to the Java Runtime Environment (JRE) keystore (trusted certificate store) on Linux.
 The procedure on other operating systems should be similar.